Lorenzo-Guardabascio/TachiyomiAT/README.md

 <div align="left">

-1. You can Translate a Chapter after Downloading it , there will be a button beside the download button
+1. You can Translate a Chapter after Downloading it, there will be a button beside the download button
-2. You can Turn on Auto Translate to Automatically Start Translating a chapter after it is Translated
+2. You can Turn on Auto Translate to Automatically Start Translating a chapter after it is Downloaded
-3. For Api Based Translators Please add your own api key in the Settings
+3. For API Based Translators Please add your own API key in the Settings
 4. Please select the appropriate language you want to translate from and translate to in Settings
-5. For OpenRouter translator you have to also provide the model you want to use in settings default is : google/gemma-2-9b-it:free
+5. For OpenRouter translator you have to also provide the model you want to use in settings default is: google/gemma-2-9b-it:free
+6. **NEW**: Enable "Improved Translation Rendering" in settings for better text positioning and readability
+7. **NEW**: Adjust translation opacity and background settings for optimal reading experience

 </div>